Wyoming is ranked #1 in 2019 by the Tax Foundation’s State Business Climate Index.

 Powell has a rich quality of life.
 Located in the Big Horn Basin, seventy easy miles to Yellowstone, we have abundant all-year outdoor recreation.

-Powell is the best small town you have never lived in but want to.
+Powell is the best small town you want to call home

 Relocating is a mindful choice rooted in a lifestyle decision that concerns the whole family (including pets).
 It is time to create a work-life balance.
 Live in-town for walkability to local restaurants, coffee shops, and city parks.
 Live out-of-town for gorgeous views and quick access to public lands.

 The most scrumptious way to be connected to Powell is through our local foods.
 Our Farmer’s Market runs from June through October which is a great way to please your pallet.
 Powell is an agricultural community and residents have access to local lamb, pork, beef, raw milk, cheeses, and produce.
 If you are moving here alone, with family, or extended family local events are an inclusive way to share the Powell spirit all year long.
 Get involved with our many service organizations who are always ready to help our neighbors.

 As Wyomingites we love the outdoors and public lands; but, we are also aware that winter is long and residents need alternative extracurricular activities.
 The Powell Aquatic Center is a local and visitor favorite open all year long.
 Learn to swim, hang out in the lazy river, do laps or host a birthday party.
 There are endless reasons to visit.
 Our many City Parks hold year-round activities: fishing, ice skating, playing fields and courts, bandshell, playgrounds, walking and biking paths

 Award Winning Schools